Munawwar/react-global-states/README.md

-react-global-states an easy-to-use shared/global state store for React projects.
+react-global-states is an easy-to-use global state store for React projects (using React hooks).

 That is multiple React components can use shared global states to efficiently rerender if states change.